-I was born in Morristown, NJ, but grew up in Westchester New York.
+I was born in Morristown, New Jersey, but grew up in Westchester, New York.
 When I started this blog, I loathed my 9-5 job and had just moved to Boston, Massachusetts to live closer to my girlfriend (now wife).
-While I love the city of Boston, I was sick of the wall to wall Sox/Pats coverage of 2004, and needed a cathartic outlet, which is what the blog allowed me.
+While I love the city of Boston, I was sick of the wall to wall Sox/Pats coverage of 2004, and needed a cathartic outlet, which is what this blog allowed me.

 Since 2004, when the blog was lucky to get 100 views a month, it has grown to over 1,000,000 page views a month (April 2010) and we’ve had a lot of fun and made some great new friends along the way.

 More than anything, this process and you the readers have taught me a lot about my favorite team, and I’ve learned through some hard lessons how to build and maintain a successful brand online.
-TheJetsBlog.com has been featured in the USA Today, the New York Times, FoxSports.com, ESPN the Mag, Sporting News Radio, WFAN and more.
+TheJetsBlog.com has been featured in the USA Today, The New York Times, FoxSports.com, ESPN The Magazine, Sporting News Radio, WFAN and more.

 1. What makes you any different from any beat information gathering mechanism for the Jets?

 Where to begin?

 First off, I am and will always consider myself a fan first, before considering myself a journalist and I am proud to do so.

 I am not a Jets ‘insider’ in any way, shape or form … not to say that I wouldn’t jump at the chance!
 Most of the information that I gather is second-hand, most likely just like yourself.
 I do get lucky enough on occasion to interview players and such, get the odd scoop, but that’s rare.
 I approach the team and informing readers from a fan-first perspective analyzing the team and the media around the team.
 If you have issues or disagree with anything I write or say, I’m glad to hear your thoughts.